Choosing a Major

-You must list all of your coursework from all colleges and universities in which you have enrolled, regardless of grades, transferability or withdrawal.
+Your academic record is the core of your application.
+It’s important to report all your college preparatory coursework—whether taken at a high school or college—completely and accurately.
+Include courses in which you have enrolled, regardless of grades, transferability, withdrawal or if they were repeated.
 Failure to list all institutions and coursework exactly as it appears on your transcripts may jeopardize your admission.

 Please do not include letters of recommendation, copies of awards, transcripts or samples of your academic or creative work with your application.
 They will not be reviewed or returned to you.